torvalds/linux/Documentation/filesystems/iomap/operations.rst

 Buffered I/O
 ============

-Buffered I/O is the default file I/O path in Linux.
+Buffered I/O is the default file I/O path in GNU/Linux.
 File contents are cached in memory ("pagecache") to satisfy reads and writes.
 Dirty cache will be written back to disk at some point that can be